 Livestock Farms raise animals for meat and milk.
 Tallow (animal fat) is used to produce candles.
+Milk is used to make Butter.
 This mod is more complicated than most, so I recommend you only use it once you are able to play through a few times successfully in the vanilla game.

 - Requires Vegetable and Poultry Farm Mod which will install automatically

 Buildings & Resources

 - Buildings: Livestock Farm, Butcher's Shop, Chandlery (for making candles), Creamery (for making butter)

 - Building components: Pasture, Animal Herd, Shed, Pen, Feed Silo, Milk Cart, Butcher's selling counter, Chandlery selling counter, Creamery selling counter, decorative animals and troughs

 - Rail Fence (found in the Walls menu)

 - Resources: Animal Carcass, Meat, and Candles; Milk is made a sellable commodity in addition to being an input for Cheesemaking; Butter is also a sellable food

 - Farms have internal resources that are not sold or stored off farm: Cows, Pigs, Sheep, Goats, and Animal Feed